-In July 2020, our board of directors adopted, and our stockholders approved, an Outside Director Compensation Policy that provides for certain compensation to our non-employee directors.
+In connection with our initial public offering in July 2020, our board of directors adopted an Outside Director Compensation Policy (the Prior Policy) that provides for certain compensation to our non-employee directors.
 This policy was developed with input from our compensation committee's independent compensation consultant, Compensia, regarding practices and compensation levels at comparable companies.
 It is designed to attract, retain and reward non-employee directors.
+In March 2023, our board of directors amended the Outside Director Compensation Policy in consultation with Compensia following review of updated market data for peer companies.
+All compensation paid to our non-employee directors in 2022 was under the Prior Policy.

-Under the outside director compensation policy, each non-employee director receives the cash and equity compensation for his or her services as a member of our board of directors, as described below.
+Under the amended Outside Director Compensation Policy, each non-employee director receives cash and equity compensation for his or her services as a member of our board of directors, as described below.